SharaVigneswaran/Data-Science-Machine-Learning---Project/README.md

 Under the repertory Data-Science-Machine-Learning-Project in the branch ML-Project, you will find the following files:

+## Project Resources

-• Access to this Readme file.
+1. Access this README file.
-• Access to two ".py" files linked to our Colab Notebooks with the detailed code for each model tested.
-One Notebook called "Advanced" comprises the large language model, and one called "" comprises the initial models.
+2. Access two ".pynb" files linked to our Colab Notebooks with the detailed code for each model tested:
+   - **Google_Code_Advanced.ipynb**: This notebook comprises the large language model.
+   - **Google_Code.ipynb**: This notebook comprises the initial models.
-• Access to the streamlit app's code under the file "".
+3. Access the Streamlit app's code under the file **Logorank.py**.
-• Access to a reporting table of how did what for this project under file named "".
+4. Access a reporting table of who did what for this project under the file named **Project Progress and Reporting.md**.
+5. Access a file called **images** with the images used in the README document.